Afghanistan: UN makes 'largest ever' aid appeal | DW | 11.01.2022

 The UN says it needs more than $5 billion to aid people inside and refugees outside Afghanistan.
 It says the "essential stop gap" will help shore up essential services and none of it will go to the Taliban.

-The UN made the "biggest ever appeal" for humanitarian aid for a single country on Tuesday.
+The United Nations has made the "biggest-ever appeal" for humanitarian aid for a single country on Tuesday.

 It wants $4.4 billion (€3.9 billion) for Afghanistan to prevent the "world's most rapidly growing humanitarian crises" from deteriorating further.

-The UN said 22 million people inside Afghanistan and a further 5.7 million in neighboring countries needed vital relief this year.
+The UN said 22 million people inside Afghanistan and a further 5.7 million in neighboring countries need vital relief this year.

 "Help us scale up and stave off widespread hunger, disease, malnutrition and ultimately death," Griffiths pleaded.